 Availability of raw materials: This is a key risk factor for the craft.
 There are no longer any lithographic stones being excavated and so all crafts people rely on old stones that are reused.

-Training issues: Whilst training is being effectively disseminated by master printmakers in the UK, the highest level of training is primarily provided by the Tamarind Institute in Texas.
+Training issues: Whilst training is being effectively disseminated by master printmakers in the UK, the highest level of training is primarily provided by the Tamarind Institute in New Mexico.

 Royal Society of Painter Printmakers